Getting started: using existing macros

 Why wasn’t a constant used instead ?
 For instance, extern FILE *const stderr; is a constant, why wasn’t STDERR_FILENO defined as extern int const stderr_fileno; ?

-• Also, the value of a macro can depend on macros defined by the user when including the header, while a constant has the same value for all users.
+• No user customization: a macro’s value can depend on macros defined by the user at include time; a constant’s value is fixed for all users.

-There is an ill-advised third option: define the constant as static and define it in the header.
-It will create a copy with its own address in each compilation unit that includes it.
+There is an ill-advised third option: define the constant as static in the header.
+This avoids the linkage problem but creates a separate copy with its own address in each compilation unit that includes it.

 Debugging constants#

-Speaking of existing macro constants we can use, there exist certain macro constants, whose value is not always the same… Such behavior can only be achieved from within the compiler, and we will not be able to create our own.
+Some macro constants are special: their value changes depending on where in the source they appear.
+Such behavior can only be achieved from within the compiler, and we will not be able to create our own.

 The C standard requires compilers to define certain special macros, without the need to include any header, including: